 Often, distortions and inaccuracies arise because the media oversimplify the original findings so that the general public can better understand them.
 However, some inaccuracies appear to be deliberate.
-For example, Canadian reseacher Catherine S. Fichten and her co-author (1983) had subjects read horoscopes for all zodiac signs (blind as to which horoscope represented each sign) and rate how accurate each would have been on a daily and monthly basis.
-They found that the subjects' actual horoscopes were no more accurate than the others.
-Not surprisingly, Fichten and Sunerton found that subjects felt their forecasts were accurate when they knew which forecast belonged with each sign.
+For example, Fichten and Sunerton (1983) had participants read horoscopes for all zodiac signs (blind as to which horoscope represented each sign) and rate how accurate each would have been on a daily and monthly basis.
+They found that the participants' actual horoscopes were no more accurate than the others.
+Not surprisingly, Fichten and Sunerton found that participants believed their forecasts were accurate when they knew which forecast belonged with each sign.
 Thus, they concluded that "daily and monthly forecasts were shown to be unreliable and invalid" (p.
 123).
 However, when the tabloid The Star dealt with Fichten and Sunerton's research, the headline read "Horoscopes really true, says psychologist" (1983, p.
 32).
 According to the tabloid, "Daily and monthly forecasts must have some validity or the subjects would not have rated their own forecasts as more useful than the others, Dr. Fichten said."
 The contrast between the quotes from the article and the tabloid is striking.
-To make matters even worse, an article appeared in American Astrology the following year that was apparently based only on the article in The Star: "According to an article in the October 11th edition of the tabloid, The Star, a psychologist at Dawson College in Montreal has concluded that there is some truth and usefulness to astrology!" ("Science and Horoscopes," 1984, p.
+To make matters even worse, an article appeared in American Astrology the following year that was apparently based only on the article in The Star: "According to an article in the October 11 edition of the tabloid, The Star, a psychologist at Dawson College in Montreal has concluded that there is some truth and usefulness to astrology!" ("Science and Horoscopes," 1984, p.
 21).

 This example provides an excellent case study of media distortion of scientific research.
 It also gives you a chance to point up the problem inherent in attempting to make everything "black and white" or simple when it really is not.
 Perhaps you can convince your class of the value of theoretical diversity (Theme 2) and of complexity (when complex answers are required).
 To get your class actively involved, you could ask them to peruse some supermarket tabloids to try to find similar articles.
+Hall and Seery (2006) described a similar activity in which students read an online newspaper article and journal article covering the same research.
+Hall and Seery provided a list of questions they gave students to help them critique and compare the two sources.

 Fichten, C. S., & Sunerton, B. (1983).
-Popular horoscopes and the "Barnum effect."
+Popular horoscopes and the "Barnum Effect."
 Journal of Psychology, 114, 123-134.
+Hall, S. S., & Seery, B. L. (2006).
+Behind the facts: Helping students evaluate media reports of psychological research.
+Teaching of Psychology, 33, 101-104.

 Horoscopes really true, says psychologist.
 (1983, October 11).
 The Star, p.
 32. Science and horoscopes.
 (1984).
-American Astrology, 51, p.
-21.
+American Astrology, 51, 21.